 - Get samples and try them out on yourself, friends and family

-- Big brand names attract clients to your spray tanning business, but also consider that one of my best tans is not that well known
+- Big brand names attract clients to your spray tanning business but also consider that one of my best tans is not well known.

 - If you can’t afford loads of bottles, buy express or mix them (easier with tanning brands that use percentages).
-For example, 50ml of 8% mixed with 50ml 12% will make 10% or 50ml light shade with 50ml dark shade will make medium
+For example, 50ml of 8% mixed with 50ml of 12% will make 10% or 50ml light shade with 50ml dark shade will make medium.

-- If it’s cheap, it will be filled with chemicals and preservatives that do not give a good tan
+- If cheap, it will be filled with chemicals and preservatives that do not give a good tan.

 - If you are still unsure, pick a well-known brand for your business.
 The brand promotes itself and comes along with pre-made images and posters for easy marketing.